mgerst/flag-slurper/docs/files.rst

 Files
 =====
-Flag slurper contains a database of files found on competitior machines.
+Flag slurper contains a database of files found on competition machines.
 This is normally populated by the `AutoPWN <autopwn_overview>`_ functionality.
 All file commands require that a `Project <projects>`_ is set.

 Usage